jamesnh27/James_onest-portal-proj/README.md

 ## Installation
 Follow the steps to get the project running on your local machine:
-1) Clone the repository
-Clone the repository  to your local machine:
+1) Clone the repository to your local machine:

 ```
 git clone https://github.com/jamesnh27/James_onest-portal-proj.git
 cd James_onest-portal-proj
 ```

-2) Install dependencies
-Install the necessary dependencies using
+2) Install dependencies using the command

 ```
 npm install
 ```